tomer-ha/LoopToIosConverter/README.md

 ## Usage

-Download the app and the [.NET runtime](https://dotnet.microsoft.com/en-us/download) for your machine (Windows, Linux and Max are supported).
+Download the app and the [.NET 6 runtime](https://dotnet.microsoft.com/en-us/download) for your machine (Windows, Linux and Mac are supported).

 ### Export from Android to iOS